 - The authors describe China's zero-Covid strategy as an attempt at "demonstrating the superiority of centralized control over democratic rule" (lines 2-3).
-Explain why specific aspects and measures employed in China's zero-Covid strategy are only possible with a high degree of centralized control. - These measures that clamped down heavily on individuals' freedom had previously proved quite effective in limiting the domestic spread of the disease.
+Explain why specific aspects and measures employed in China's zero-Covid strategy are only possible with a high degree of centralised control. - These measures that clamped down heavily on individuals' freedom had previously proved quite effective in limiting the domestic spread of the disease.
 Do you think that the effectiveness of the measures warrant/justify the severe curtailment of personal freedoms?
-Why? - According to the authors, what role did the 'economic slowdown' (line 64) play in intensifying opposition to the government strict containment strategy? - Between China's (now abandoned) zero-Covid strategy and the US's approach towards Covidmanagement (Reading 20), which is the better model?
+Why? - According to the authors, what role did the 'economic slowdown' (line 64) play in intensifying opposition to the government strict containment strategy? - Between China's (now abandoned) zero-Covid strategy and the US's approach towards Covidmanagement (Reading 16), which is the better model?
 Why do you say so?
 Consider the underlying assumptions and the implicit context that you use/have in mind when forming your response.
-Which model do you think is lightly to be more effective for Singapore, given the predominant social and political norms here?
+Which model do you think is likely to be more effective for Singapore, given the predominant social and political norms here? - Where do you believe the line should be drawn when it comes to the restriction of individual rights in the name of public health? - In what ways can citizens under authoritarian rule advocate for their individual rights while still adhering to necessary public health measures?